INFORM-Lab/DEGAN_RailRoad/README.md

 ### Demo Project

-[demo_BE.ipynb](demo_BE.ipynb) is an example of how to apply the DEGAN framework with your own time series datasets.
+[demo_RR.ipynb](demo_RR.ipynb) is an example of how to apply the DEGAN framework with your own time series datasets.

 To test and use the framework, you may get a local copy and run the example steps in the demo file.

 ### Sample Dataset

-The sample dataset is aquired from an [annotated dataset for energy anomaly detection in commercial buildings](https://arxiv.org/abs/2203.17256).
-For the general usage of the project, the original sample data was simply pre-processed into the following datasets:
+The sample dataset is aquired from a set of time series signals collected from a Railroad project.
+The sample data are not presented in this project repo.
+For the general usage of the project, the sample data can be formed in the following dataset structure:

 ```
     ├── Data                           # Data files